Noreen Nash

-Noreen Nash (born Norabelle Jean Roth; April 4, 1924) is an American former film and television actress.
+Noreen Nash (born Norabelle Jean Roth; April 4, 1924 – June 6, 2023) was an American film and television actress who after working as a model had a two-decade long career during the Classical Hollywood Cinema era.
 In the beginning of her career, she had uncredited parts at MGM.
-In 1945, she appeared in The Southerner, after which she had mostly leading roles in b-movies of the late 1940s and 1950s, such as The Red Stallion (1947), The Checkered Coat (1948), and Phantom from Space (1953).
-After retiring from acting in 1962, she attended university and became a writer, publishing several books.
+In 1945, she appeared in The Southerner, after which she had mostly leading roles in B movies of the late 1940s and 1950s, such as The Red Stallion (1947), The Checkered Coat (1948), and Phantom from Space (1953).
+After leaving the acting profession in 1962, she attended college and became a writer, publishing several books.

 Early life

 Nash was born Norabelle Jean Roth on April 4, 1924, in Wenatchee, Washington.
 Her parents were Albert, who was in the beverage industry, and Gail Roth, a teacher.
-Gail died in 1998 at the age of 99.
+Gail died in 1998, at the age of 99.

 Early Hollywood career

-Nash's career started in 1942 when she was crowned ”Apple Blossom Queen” in her home town.
+Nash's career started in 1942, when she was crowned ”Apple Blossom Queen” in her home town.
 With help from Louis Shurr, Bob Hope’s agent, she entered showbusiness and eventually got a contract with MGM as a showgirl.
-She had initially declined, since she had planned to attend Stanford University.
+She initially declined, since she had planned to attend Stanford University.
 She had previously tested for Warner Brothers, but wasn't signed.
 In 1942, she worked as a model alongside Marilyn Monroe.
 Her screen debut came in the 1943 musical film Girl Crazy, which starred Mickey Rooney and Judy Garland.
 Her MGM contract lapsed in 1944, having had mostly bit parts and appearing as a showgirl.

 A 1945 newspaper article reported Nash being helped by actress Paulette Goddard.
 Goddard, the article said, was "sponsoring the career of shapely, brunette, blue-eyed and very beautiful Noreen Nash."
-The article added that her screen tests at Paramount Pictures were "arranged through the instigation of Paulette.
+The article added that her screen tests at Paramount Pictures were "arranged through the instigation of Paulette".
 As a result, Noreen was signed to a term contract.

 Uncredited in her first movies, Nash eventually landed a role in director Jean Renoir's 1945 film The Southerner as farmer Henry's daughter Becky Devers.
 The film was nominated in three categories at the 18th Academy Awards in 1946.
 During this time, she changed her screen surname to Nash, inspired by her father in the film, J. Carroll Naish.
 She and Renoir remained friends for the rest of his life.